 Permit, Stamp and License Requirements - Quota permit, hunting license, management area permit, archery permit, deer permit (if hunting deer), wild turkey permit (if hunting wild turkey), migratory bird permit (if hunting migratory birds), and state waterfowl permit and federal duck stamp (if hunting waterfowl).

-Legal to Hunt - Deer with at least 1 antler 5 inches or more in length, wild hog, bearded turkey or gobbler, gray squirrel, quail, rabbit, raccoon, opossum, armadillo, beaver, coyote, skunk, nutria and migratory birds in season.
-Bobcat and otter beginning December 13.
+Legal to Hunt - Deer with at least 1 antler having 3 or more points (each point 1-inch or more in length) OR a main beam length of 10 inches or more, wild hog, bearded turkey or gobbler, gray squirrel, quail, rabbit, raccoon, opossum, armadillo, beaver, coyote, skunk, nutria and migratory birds in season.
+Bobcat and otter beginning December 10.

-Rails, common moorhen, mourning dove, white-winged dove, snipe, ducks, geese, coot, woodcock and crows may be hunted during seasons established by the Commission for these species that coincide with the archery season.
+Rails, common moorhen, mourning dove, white-winged dove, snipe, ducks, geese, coot, woodcock and crows may be hunted during statewide migratory bird seasons that coincide with the archery season.

 Permit, Stamp and License Requirements - Quota permit, hunting license, management area permit, migratory bird permit, and state waterfowl permit and federal duck stamp (if hunting waterfowl).

 Legal to Hunt - See Migratory Bird Hunting Regulations pamphlet.

 Regulations Unique to Migratory Bird Seasons - All Migratory Bird Regulations shall apply and hunting with guns or crossbows (except by disabled crossbow permit) is prohibited.

 Fishing and Frogging

 Allowed year round.

 Permit, Stamp and License Requirements - Fishing license.